Footprints: A Forensic Analysis

 • They are generally found indoors.

-• Footprint may also be produced by lifting dust or liquid material in which case a negative print will be left on the surface.
+• Footprint may also be produced by lifting dust or liquid material, in which case a negative print will be left on the surface.

 👞Location of Footprints

-• At the scene of crime,
+• At the scene of the crime,

 • Around the place of occurrence,